-Eat Like a Rainbow!
+Eat the Rainbow!

 Each fruit and veggie offers a different assortment of phytonutrients (nutrients from plants).
 By eating a diet packed with a variety of fruits and veggies, we can get a complete range of these powerful plant compounds that help reduce inflammation, protect us from Alzheimer’s, reduce our risks of certain types of cancer, and promote overall health.
 According to Dr. Michael Greger’s website, www.nutritionfacts.org, “Variety in a diet appears to boost the effectiveness of phytonutrients due to nutrient synergy…” For more information from Dr. Greger about which plants contain the highest levels of antioxidants, click here: https://nutritionfacts.org/topics/phytonutrients/.